 “Watch,” said Alphonse.
-The tenth jockey dismounted to help some men lead the tenth horse into a big metal box in the center of the track.
-The jockey shut the box’s iron door behind the horse while the men climbed the box to lay hands on an iron crank.
+The tenth jockey dismounted to help some men in leather jackets lead the tenth horse into a big metal box in the center of the track.
+The jockey shut the box’s iron door while the men climbed onto the box to lay hands on an iron crank.
 When they turned the crank, white goo oozed out of the box’s spout into a bucket.
 “Glue!
-The last horse is processed into paste, automatically, with corporate efficiency!
-As God intended.”
+The last horse is processed into paste with corporate efficiency, as God intended!”

 “Hmm.”
 Father Bronson stroked his beard.
 “Hmm.”

 “Horses are one thing.
 Humans are harder.
 However many horses you have, you need humans on your side.”
 Father Bronson cast his gaze over the empty stadium.
 “If you can’t get the people’s support, you’d might as well be paste yourself.”

 Alphonse misunderstood.
 His father was dismayed with the empty stands, befitting such a grotesque scene, but Alphonse kept watching the tenth jockey.
 “I’ll impress you, Dad.
 I’m sure I will.
 I’ve got a tournament planned.”